Stella1230/FisherIrisDataSetProject/README.md

 #### Box plot

 I have used seaborn to generate a box plot.
 I have used a different background style on this one.
+The graph is percentile bases and is divided into four equal sections.
+This is a great method to find the deviation, mean, and median in statistical analysis.

 ```python
     # Box plot.